ClearHeadedT/boot-dev-log/build-a-bookbot/NOTES.md

 - Learned structuring the project into separate functions instead of one big script.
 - Learned handling case-insensitivity when counting letters.
 - Learned filtering out non-alphabetic characters from the count.
+- Learned putting the whole Bookbot pipeline together end to end.